lcolosi/lcolosi.github.io/_pages/cv_page.md

   -  Assisted at workshop for Ocean and atmospheric science majors at UCSD (Summer 2019)
   -  Assisted at workshop for  Scripps Summer Undergraduate Research Fellowship program (remote; Summer 2020)

-&ensp;&ensp;&ensp; 2019 &#124; **Introduction to Academic Tutoring of Secondary School Students** - Tutor for interme- diate algebra at Gompers Preparatory Academy, San Diego, CA.
+&ensp;&ensp;&ensp; 2019 &#124; **Introduction to Academic Tutoring of Secondary School Students** - Tutor for intermediate algebra at Gompers Preparatory Academy, San Diego, CA.

 ## Work Experience